strohs/memeify/README.md

 ## Notes and Observations
-This project started as a practice application to help me study for an AWS Developer Certification.
+This project started as a practice application to help me study for the AWS Developer Certification.
 Specifically, I wanted to learn how AWS Proxy Integration worked between API-GateWay and Lambda (even though the exam does not go into that level of detail).